 It appears my mother had nothing against dating sailors… just as long as you don’t drink with them.
 That’s a lot of wisdom for a 22-year-old.

-In his last letter to Evelyn, Lawrence advised his sister against volunteering for duty overseas.
+In his last letter to Evelyn, Lawrence put his tongue firmly in his cheek and offered his sister some brotherly advice in the event she was considering volunteering for duty overseas.

 I am sure Uncle Lawrence would not have been overly surprised to find out his sister completely ignored his advice.